 In my experience, the top 10 contract value leakage issues in aerospace and high-tech look something like this:

 - Disagreements over contract scope, technical specifications, or statements of work and over what was exactly committed in the contract leading to disputes, claims, or contract termination.

-- Contract management left as an operational side job to non-legal or non-commercial people (e.g. program or service managers) who are not trained to do effectively draft contracts or have the skills to manage competitive terms which leads to poor contracts.
+- Contract management is left as an operational side job to non-legal or non-commercial people (e.g., program or service managers) who are not trained to do effectively draft contracts or have the skills to manage competitive terms, leading to poor contracts.